scipunch/notes/projects/cyberpass/Technical requirements V2.md

 else PC
-	System -> Manager : Show QR-code on the special page end
+	System -> Manager : Show QR-code on the special page end note right
+	QR-code consists of a UUID4 pinned to the client's id and purchase details end note
 Customer -> System : Get cart info alt empty customer email
 	System -> Customer : Request email for the bill